 Colorado Springs, Colorado Unemployment

-The BLS reported that the unemployment rate for Colorado Springs rose 0.1 percentage points in November 2022 to 3.8%.
-For the same month, the metro unemployment rate was 0.3 percentage points higher than the Colorado rate.
-The unemployment rate in Colorado Springs peaked in April 2020 at 11.8% and is now 8.0 percentage points lower.
-From a post peak low of 3.5% in June 2022, the unemployment rate has now grown by 0.3 percentage points.
+The BLS reported that the unemployment rate for Colorado Springs fell 0.1 percentage points in March 2023 to 2.9%.
+For the same month, the metro unemployment rate was 0.1 percentage points higher than the Colorado rate.
+The unemployment rate in Colorado Springs peaked in April 2020 at 11.3% and is now 8.4 percentage points lower.
 You can also compare Colorado Springs unemployment with unemployment in other cities.

 ---|---|---|---|